 Cardiovascular disease is a major cause of death and disability in the UK and across the world.
 Diabetes tends to exacerbate cardiovascular disease meaning we are less able to treat it.
 This is increasingly a problem in our modern society where we have more of a tendency to do less exercise and to over-consume, and so we need to urgently address this through our research.

 Given the worldwide epidemic of diabetes, significant challenges lie ahead in understanding the mechanisms of complications and in developing new strategies for therapeutic intervention.
-Part of our core mission is to use our expertise to nurture a new generation of scientists who think differently and go on to be instrumental in transforming understanding and treatment of cardiovascular and metabolic diseases.
+Part of our core mission is to use our expertise to nurture a new generation of scientists who think differently and go on to be instrumental in transforming, understanding and treating cardiovascular and metabolic diseases.
 We invite you to join us.

 Each year will offer up to five places in the Academy for four-year basic science/population studies PhD studentships, available for entry in September/October.

 A PhD with us offers you much more than just academic excellence.
 Our size and diversity mean we can offer you a unique experience which combines our research-based curriculum with a range of opportunities to give you the knowledge, skills and experience to prepare for your future.